 NEVER use bare hands when handling a baby raccoon.
 Keep all skin covered.
 Wear thick gardening gloves and wrap a t-shirt or pillow case around the baby.
 Maintain a barrier between your skin and the raccoon at all times.
 If you are bitten or scratched, call your local health department for further instructions.

 It is very important to give mother raccoons every opportunity to find and continue to care for their babies.
-If the raccoon seems healthy, it should be left out for at least 24 hours at times of day when raccoons are most active, for the mother to claim.
+If the raccoon seems healthy, it should be left out for at least 24 – 48 hours.
 It is possible that she is still around but has become temporarily separated from her baby.

 IMPORTANT: If the baby is mobile, you can put an upside-down laundry basket over it with a rock on top to contain it.
 The rock should be light enough that mom could move it.

-Making the box: Using a medium-sized cardboard box, cut air holes in the top third of the box.
-Then, cut a large circle out of one of the sides in order to create an entrance, but leave some cardboard attached to make a flap, allowing the mother to reach in and get her babies.
-Make sure the hole is large enough for an adult raccoon.
+Making a reunite box: Using a medium-sized cardboard box (like a book box), cut air holes in the top third of the box.
+Then, cut a large circle, at least 8-inches in diameter, out of one of the sides in order to create an entrance, but leave some cardboard attached to make a flap, allowing the mother to reach in and get her babies.

 Step 3: Leave the container in the area where the baby was found

 If you have seen the mother, place the box along her route where you think she would encounter it.
 Otherwise, put the box as close as possible to where the baby was found, as the mother will be most likely to look for it nearby.
-If using a box without a lid, place a flat piece of cardboard over half the box to give the baby some shelter from sunlight, light rain or snow.
-Once you’ve placed the box outside at night, it’s important that you play a sound loop of a baby raccoon crying to attract the mother.
+Place the box outside at night, it’s important that you play a sound loop of a baby raccoon crying to attract the mother.
 Click here to play sound.

 Step 4: Check to see if the mother has retrieved the baby

-Baby raccoons should be left out for one full night, from dusk until dawn, even if found during the day.
+Baby raccoons should be left out for 1 -2 nights, from dusk until dawn, even if found during the day.
 Mother raccoons are most likely to retrieve their babies when it’s dark, and there are fewer people around.
 Stay far away from the box so that you do not scare the mother.
 Check the box in the morning to see if the mother has retrieved the babies.
 It may take the mother as long as 48 hours to retrieve all of her babies.

-If the baby has been out for a full night and the mother has not retrieved it, contact Greenwood Wildlife Rehabilitation Center for further instructions (303) 823-8455.
+If the baby has been out for 2 full nights and the mother has not retrieved it, contact Greenwood Wildlife Rehabilitation Center for further instructions (303) 823-8455.
 Keep the baby in a securely closed container with air holes and continue to offer a heat source.

 Watch a mother raccoon retrieve her young from a reunite box during the night: